North Park is only open Friday at 3pm until Sunday at 2pm every week. Hours are extended only on federal Holiday weekends.

 Available facilities in the park include a vault restroom, 3 water fountains, 20 tent only campsites, access to the lake, a gate house, hosts sites, a bench and table at each site, a fire ring at each site, and a grill at each camp site.
 You will find a fes short trails that wrap around inside the park also.

-North Park is a TENT CAMPING park ONLY!
+North Park is a Primitive TENT CAMPING park ONLY!
+NO DAY USE!

 This means the park has a restroom, no showers, two water fountains that have drinkable city water, and that each site has a table, benches, a fire ring, a standing grill with a closable lid, and access to the lake and nearby hiking trails.

 Standard Park Season and Hours